apache/jackrabbit-oak/oak-doc/src/site/markdown/construct.md

         }
         session.save();

-To logout and close the backend store:
+To logout and close the backend store, use:

         session.logout();
         ns.dispose();